A Children's Guide to Folklore and Wonder Tales

 Overall, A Children's Guide to Folklore and Wonder Tales is a fantastic show that celebrates the power of storytelling and the importance of diverse cultural perspectives.
 The show shows children that the stories of the past have much to teach us about the present and future, and that we can all learn from the wisdom of the ages.
 It is an excellent addition to The Great Courses Signature Collection and is sure to captivate viewers of all ages.

-A Children's Guide to Folklore and Wonder Tales is a series that is currently running and has 1 seasons (24 episodes).
-The series first aired on July 21, 2017.
+A Children's Guide to Folklore and Wonder Tales is a series that ran for 1 seasons (24 episodes) between July 21, 2017 and on The Great Courses Signature Collection

 Filter by Source